aimotrens/ktmpl/README.md

 # Description

 ktmpl is a lightweight templating tool to process YAML files.
+It uses the go template engine.
 It was born out of the idea of having a simple way to process Kubernetes manifests in Gitlab CI pipelines.